amano41/google-home-speech/README.md

 ```

 Modify `google-home-notifier.js` not to use mDNS.
-You don't have to install `libnss-mdns` and `libavahi-compat-libdnssd-dev` packages.
+You don't have to install `libnss-mdns`.

 ```
 $ vi node_modules/google-home-notifier/google-home-notifier.js